Policeman Killed In Terrorist Attack On Polio Vaccination Team In NW Pakistan

 Date

-ISLAMABAD, Oct 29 (NNN-APP) – Armed men attacked policemen, providing security for polio vaccination workers, in Pakistan's north-west Khyber Pakhtunkhwa province, killing a Police officer while injuring another, police officials said, today.
+(MENAFN- IANS) Islamabad, Oct 29 (IANS) Armed men attacked policemen providing security for polio vaccination workers in Pakistan's Khyber Pakhtunkhwa province, killing a Police officer and injuring another, police officials said on Tuesday.

-The incident happened when a group of terrorists opened fire on the polio team, in the Dabori area of Orakzai district of the province, police sources in the area, said.
+The incident took place when a group of terrorists opened fire on the anti-polio team in the Dabori area of Orakzai district of the province, police sources in the area told Xinhua.

-Police said that, two terrorists were also killed in the ensuing exchange of fire between security forces and the attackers, adding that, the law enforcers have launched an operation in the surrounding areas to arrest those who fled.
+Police said that two terrorists were also killed in the ensuing exchange of fire between the security forces and the attackers, adding that the law enforcers have launched an operation in the surrounding areas to arrest those who fled from the scene of the combat.

-Earlier yesterday, Pakistan launched a nationwide vaccination campaign, to vaccinate more than 45 million children in various districts, according to a statement from the country's National Institute of Health.– NNN-APP
+Earlier on Monday, Pakistan launched a nationwide vaccination campaign to inoculate more than 45 million children in various districts, according to a statement from the country's National Institute of Health.

 Legal Disclaimer: